 WHAT DO OUR STUDENTS SAY:

 “Computer Science A level covers a wide range of topics from both theory and practical sides of modern computing.
-I’ve thoroughly enjoyed Computer Science and feel it has given me a good grounding to go on and study it at a university level” Current Year 13 student.
+I’ve thoroughly enjoyed Computer Science and feel it has given me a good grounding to go on and study it at a university level” Year 13 student.